Food as Medicine

 It’s no surprise that local clinics offering the service see a significant influx of patients during festival season as concert goers often need to rehydrate and reenergize from overindulgence.
 The Live Well Clinic in La Quinta even created a special concoction they call GO-Chella Juice which includes anti-nausea and anti-inflammatory medications along with vitamins and minerals.
 Several clinics even offer in-home service for groups as practitioner availability allows.

-Clinics offering nutritional IV therapies in Greater Palm Springs include Preventive Medicine Centers in Palm Springs; California Wellness Institute and XO Health in Rancho Mirage; Optimal Health Center and True You Medical in Palm Desert; and Live Well Clinic in La Quinta.
+Clinics offering nutritional IV therapies in Greater Palm Springs include Preventive Medicine Centers and Pure Health in Palm Springs; XO Health in Rancho Mirage; Optimal Health Center and Longevity Wellness in Palm Desert; and Live Well Clinic and Longevity Therapeutics in La Quinta.

 With its many health benefits, it would not be surprising if nutritional IV therapy eventually becomes a routine practice in health and wellness care.